nrcs97/test-assessment/README.md

 3. Set up environment variables:

-   - Create a `.env.local` file in the root directory and add any necessary environment variables.
+   - Create a `.env.local` file in the root directory.

 ### Running the Application